niente010/MDEF_website/docs/term1/LivingWithYourOwnIdeas.md

     I will keep in mind what this experience has taught me and I am keen to ==further research== on exploring natural environments through the help of technology.<br></br>

-- == AFTER SEEING THE VIDEOS OF YOUR DESIGN SPACE COLLECTIVE, HOW DOES IT CHANGE YOUR UNDERSTANDING OF IT? == PRESENT NEW OPPORTUNITIES OR INSPIRE NEW POSSIBILITIES FOR COLLABORATION. <br></br>
+- ==AFTER SEEING THE VIDEOS OF YOUR DESIGN SPACE COLLECTIVE, HOW DOES IT CHANGE YOUR UNDERSTANDING OF IT?== PRESENT NEW OPPORTUNITIES OR INSPIRE NEW POSSIBILITIES FOR COLLABORATION. <br></br>

     I feel like that everyone in the group had a small opportunity to deviate from the established rules of “Design Thinking”, allowing us to delve into a more ==introspective== approach to design.
 It was intriguing to observe how each one engaged with this task in their unique way, and I believe this divergence has ==enriched our understanding of one another==.
     I would be really curious to gain a deeper understanding of ==Anthuanet’s perspective on rituals==.
 I believe incorporating a more spiritual approach into our projects could yield new fascinating dimensions, and I think this could also relate to my own concepts of symbiosis in between humans-machines-non/humans.<br></br>